-When the committee is recommending candidates for re-nomination, it assesses such candidates against the criteria for re-nomination as set out in paragraph 10 (b) of the Board of Directors Charter found in Appendix A of this circular.
+When the committee is recommending candidates for re-nomination, it assesses such candidates against the criteria for re-nomination as set out in paragraph 11 (b) of the Board of Directors Charter found in Appendix A of this circular.
 Candidates for re-nomination are expected not to change their principal position, the thrust of their involvement or their regional association in a way that would significantly detract from their value as a director of the corporation.
 They are also expected to continue to be compatible with the criteria that led to their selection as nominees.
 Under exceptional circumstances, the nominations and corporate governance committee, on the request of the chairman, may continue to support the nomination of a director who has attained the mandatory retirement age.

-In anticipation of K.T.
-Hoeg, J.M.
-Mintz and D.S.
-Sutherland reaching mandatory retirement age, the board and nominations and corporate governance committee began an extensive director recruitment process in 2021, including engaging executive search firms to cultivate a diverse selection of potential nominees.
-The board reviewed the recruitment process on a regular basis, including discussing numerous candidates, conducting extensive interviews and ensuring that all board members had the opportunity to meet the candidates to ensure a strong fit for the board.
-This process has resulted in three new nominees for the 2023 annual meeting, S.R.
-Driscoll, J. Floren and G.J.
-Goldberg, to replace Ms. Hoeg, Mr. Mintz and Mr. Sutherland upon their retirement.
+Recently, the board and nominations and corporate governance committee completed an extensive director recruitment process in early 2023 in anticipation of three of the then-current directors reaching mandatory retirement age.
+Throughout this process, the board reviewed the recruitment progress on a regular basis, including discussing numerous candidates, conducting extensive interviews and ensuring that all board members had the opportunity to meet the candidates to ensure a strong fit for the board.
+It also included engaging executive search firms to cultivate a diverse selection of potential nominees.
+This recruitment process resulted in three new directors being elected at the 2023 annual meeting, S.R.
+Driscoll, J.N.
+Floren and G.J.
+Goldberg, all of whom are standing for re-election at the 2024 annual meeting.
+These new directors complement the board's existing skillsets and expertise by providing additional experience in energy, business transition and capital allocation.